davidfowl/Micronetes/README.md

 service:myweb:management:protocol=http
 ```

-The "default" binding can be accesed by the name of the service.
+The "default" binding can be accessed by the name of the service.
 To access other addresses, the full name must be accessed:

 e.g.